Project-Cepi/Scriptable/README.md

-# LuaecEditor
+# Scriptable
-Editor for Cepi based on Luae.
+Script editor for Cepi

-Luae is an indirect Quranic name for boys that means “flat area of sand”.

 ## How it works